ufs-community/ufs-mrweather-app/docs/UsersGuide/source/cime_overview.rst

 Brief CIME Overview
 ===================

 .. todo:: Not sure where this section belongs.
+THIS DOES NOT SEEN TO BE SPECIFIC TO THE UFS MR W APP.
+CONSIDER MOVING TO CIME DOCUMENTATION

 All compiler flags are defined in ``cime/config/ufs/machines/config_compilers.xml``.
 This file contains